How to choose the best graphic drawing tablet and pen display monitor: A beginner's buying guide & review

 Panel Types

-A standard pixel density ranges between 95 and 110 PPI.
+• Standard pixel density falls between 95 and 110 PPI.

-A very high pixel density starts at 140 PPI.
+• Very high pixel density begins at 140 PPI.

 Color Space